markvdb/kc868col/kc868col_hexprotocol.md

 The condition type is resolved as follows:

-There are 4 types of conditions, the type codes are ( 0x01 , 0x02 , 0x03 , 0x04 ), each type is 6 bytes;
+There are 4 types of conditions, the type codes are ( 0x01 , 0x02 , 0x03 , 0x04 ), each type is 6 bytes.

 Timing work type